This post may contain affiliate links.

 crab sushi bowl with chopsticks

-• The Easiest Way to Enjoy Sushi.
-If every sushi roll you try to make at home is lopsided, loose, and falls apart as soon as you cut it: I see you, I am you.
-Easy sushi bowls are the way to go, friend.
+• If every sushi roll you try to make at home is lopsided, loose, and falls apart as soon as you cut it: I see you, I am you.
+Sushi bowls are EASY, with no rolling needed.

 sushi bowl with chopsticks laid on top